Frequently Asked Questions

 Screening Site: COVID-19 Testing

 The Call Center is only open Monday-Friday from 8am-12pm and 1pm-4pm.
+To schedule a COVID test for any reason, please reach out to the Call Center and utilize line 1.

 The Screening Site is located at Gunnison Valley Health on Monday through Friday.
 Hours of testing available through the Call Center.
 Testing requires an appointment ahead of time.